SAP/fundamental-tools/doc/app.md

 ## Why Patterns?

-- Pattern based model results in so little code, that pattern copy & adapt appears more handy than learning, configuring and modifying a "wizzard" or generator like "master/detail", doing the same.
+- Conventions' based model results in so little code, that pattern copy & adapt appears more handy than learning, configuring and modifying a "wizzard" or generator like "master/detail", doing the same.
 - Diversity requirements is hard to cover by generic framework, wizzard, generator ...
 - The model works the same way with any ui framework.
 Mostly used with standards-based [Aurelia](https://aurelia.io/), which is
   - Based on simple conventions, easy to learn